Undertaking a PhD in the School of Performance and Cultural Industries will allow you to become an expert in a specialist area.

 Explore our research to discover more about our academic staff where your research interests may fit.

-To find out more contact Dr Mic Spencer.
+To find out more contact Dr Mic Spencer (Head of the Graduate School).

 This programme of study is for students who wish to pursue their chosen area of postgraduate research through practice.